 Learning about Dave Ramsey

-After my husband and I got married, got raises and bigger jobs, things felt more comfortable and we thought all was well under control, financially speaking.
+After my husband and I got married, got raises and I got a bigger job, things felt more comfortable and we thought all was well under control, financially speaking.
 We continued to have the many debt payments and generally lived at the maximum level we could “afford”.
 At the time, I really felt like a responsible adult because we could pay our credit cards off each month.
-However, we were by no means financially stable, and if either of us lost our jobs, like so many we would have been in an incredibly bad place.
+However, we were by no means financially stable, and if either of us lost our jobs, like so many, we would have been in an incredibly bad place.

 When I was in my mid-20s, a co-worker told me about Dave Ramsey and The Total Money Makeover.
 She mentioned it to me so many times, I finally bought the book.
 I read it in just a few days, and while I wasn’t ready to dive right in, it really changed my thinking about the role of debt in my life and how I wanted to live.

 He advocates very strongly that debt is an anchor and, other than a mortgage, should be avoided at all costs.
 It caused me to re-evaluate my own financial status, and once I actually added up all my debt I realized I would be in big trouble if I lost my job.

 Dave’s plan calls for complete focus on paying off consumer debt in an intense way.
 He advocates for multiple jobs, selling anything you can, and stopping vacations and any other unnecessary spending.

 I didn’t follow Dave’s plan exactly and did not go all-in on intensity as he teaches.
 However, I did start thinking about debt differently and started making extra payments wherever I could.
 Whenever my husband or I got extra money, we asked ourselves if we could pay off some debt with it.